Rights group says Muslims massacred in Myanmar amid official denials

-YANGON Security forces in western Myanmar massacred at least 40 Rohingya Muslims last week in a new outburst of violence since the end of military rule in 2011, a human rights group said on Thursday, despite official denials.
+YANGON Security forces in western Myanmar massacred at least 40 Rohingya Muslims last week, including women and children, a human rights group said on Thursday, quoting witness accounts, despite official denials of the killings.

-Bangkok-based Fortify Rights said it spoke to witnesses and other sources who confirmed the killings and said the dead included women and children.
-If true, it would be the deadliest incident in western Rakhine state since October 2012, when ethnic Rakhine Buddhists fought minority Rohingya Muslims.
+Bangkok-based Fortify Rights said it spoke to witnesses and other credible sources who confirmed the massacre, which would be the deadliest incident in western Rakhine state since October 2012, when ethnic Rakhine Buddhists fought minority Rohingya Muslims.

-After emerging from 49 years of military rule in 2011, Myanmar has faced repeated sectarian violence that has marred its transition to democracy.

-"The actual number of deaths may be higher but information is circumscribed by government-imposed restrictions on access to the area," Fortify Rights said in a statement.
+"The actual number of deaths may be higher but information is circumscribed by government-imposed restrictions on access to the area," the group said in a statement.

 Rakhine state government spokesman Win Myaing told Reuters on Thursday that he visited the area and found no evidence of mass killings.
 Government-run media on Thursday also carried denials of a massacre.